PrestaShop/open-source/slack/channels.md

 - Language: EN

 **#general**
 - Description: General discussions about the PrestaShop open source project.
-This channel will be used for announcement.
+This channel will be used for announcements.
 - Users: For the community at large
 - Owners: PrestaShop project administrators
 - Status: Public